My Kosher Single Malt Scotch Whisky List

 It is provided as a guide for those who wish to avoid any doubt whatsoever and drink only those whiskies matured in ex-Bourbon, New Virgin or other non-wine based casks (such as Rum).

 There are still some important Poskim who maintain that all Scotch Whisky is kosher.
-Nonetheless, AKO (the "Association of Kashrus Organisations", the umbrella group comprising the most prestigious and reliable Kashrus organisations in the world, (which include the KLBD, MBD, OK, Star-K, OU, CrC...), are now instructing you not to drink any whiskies where the distillery states on the bottle that the product has been matured (even partially) in casks previously having contained sherry, wine or the like.
-(See the AKO, OU and CrC sites for further details).
+Nonetheless, AKO (the "Association of Kashrus Organisations", the umbrella group comprising the most prestigious and reliable Kashrus organisations in the world, (which include the KLBD, MBD, OK, Star-K, OU, cRc...), are now instructing us not to drink any whiskies where the distillery states on the bottle that the product has been matured (even partially) in casks previously having contained sherry, wine or the like.
+(See the AKO, OU and cRc sites for further details).

 Moreover, in discussions carried out in July 2020, there seems to be an increasing consensus amongst the AKO Poskim, that Single Malts matured exclusively in fresh First-Fill Ex-Sherry/Port/Wine casks are totally forbidden.
 (I am waiting for an official statement on this point which I hope, Be'ezras Hashem will be issued soon).